flutter/plugins/packages/path_provider/path_provider/README.md

 [![pub package](https://img.shields.io/pub/v/path_provider.svg)](https://pub.dev/packages/path_provider)

 A Flutter plugin for finding commonly used locations on the filesystem.
 Supports Android, iOS, Linux, macOS and Windows.
 Not all methods are supported on all platforms.

 ## Usage

 To use this plugin, add `path_provider` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).
-Please see the example app of this plugin for a full [example][example] app.

 Add the following import:
 ```dart